featured image - how to sell a property

 What are portfolio landlords?

 Portfolio landlords are individuals or companies who own multiple properties as part of their investment portfolio.
-These landlords may have several different properties, such as buy-to-let (tenanted properties) or commercial properties, and may use these properties to generate income through rental payments or through capital gains when they sell the properties.
-Portfolio landlords may also manage their own properties or hire property managers to do so on their behalf.
+These landlords may have several different properties, such as buy-to-let (tenanted properties) or commercial properties, or property portfolios and may use these properties to generate income through rental payments or through capital gains when they sell the properties.
+Portfolio landlords may also manage their properties or hire property managers to do so.

 What happens if you sell a property in negative equity?